teuben/teunix/docs/astronomy-on-ubuntu.md

 sadly there is no standard on the basename.
 For example on redhat based system the HDF5 library package name would be **hdf5-devel** compared to the name **libhdf5-dev** in debian based systems.

-## Other Astronomical Software

-* Skycalc, by John Thorstensen, provides almanac, ephemeris, and airmass information, invaluable for planning observing runs.
-Jskycalc is the new graphical version that runs on any platform, and has an AstroBetter walkthrough.
-Also available as the classic shell version.

-* Multinest, PyMC, or emcee for Bayesian statistical analysis.

-* Gemini Observing Tool